 The village of Marstrand is divided over two islands.
 Half of the village is located on the island of Koön, which has a connecting road to the mainland, and the other half (only 150 across the water) is located on the island of Marstrandsön.
 The most attractive part of the divided town of Marstrand is without a doubt the part that is on the island of Marstrandsön and that is what this page will be mainly about.

-The only way to reach Marstrandsön is by boat or ferry, but it only takes a few minutes to cross over from the mainland.
+The only way to reach Marstrandsön is by boat or ferry, but it only takes a few minutes to cross: by the time you get on the ferry, you might as well start walking off again, because you are already arrived at Marstrandsön ;-) The ferry “Lasse-Maja” crosses over to the island many times a day.
+On average it crosses over every 15 minutes, but at night time approx. every half hour.
 So let's hop on board the ferry!